 The Heart of Wessex Rail Partnership is a twenty year old joint venture between seven local authorities and the train operator, currently Great Western Railway (formerly First Great Western).
 The core objective of the partnership is to increase awareness and use of the Bristol to Weymouth services, in turn contributing to economic growth, carbon reduction and other key priorities for local authority partners.
-In addition to marketing the line and the destinations it serves, the partnership has gradually transformed since 2003 into a wider community venture, with participation from local groups, organisations and businesses, and most importantly a growing army of volunteers who generously give over 13,000 hours of their personal time each year to enhancing stations, promoting the railway in their local communities, improving links to stations and designing and leading guided walks.
-Since 2003 use of the line has trebled, without any increase to the number of train services.
+In addition to marketing the line and the destinations it serves, from 2003 the partnership gradually transformed into a wider community venture, encouraging participation from local groups, organisations and businesses, and most importantly a growing army of volunteers who generously give over 13,000 hours of their personal time each year to enhancing stations, promoting the railway in their local communities, improving links to stations and designing and leading guided walks.
+From 2003 to 2016 use of the line trebled, without any increase to the number of train services.

-The partnership works closely with a wide range of community organisations, businesses and attractions to promote more visits by rail into our local economies.
-We produce the Bristol to Weymouth Line Guide, often coordinated with station poster campaigns like this one, developed with Hauser & Wirth at Bruton to celebrate the introduction of the year round Sunday Services introduced by GWR for 2017.
+Working with communities The partnership works closely with a wide range of community organisations, businesses and attractions to promote more visits by rail into our local economies.
+We produce the Bristol to Weymouth Line Guide, often coordinated with station poster campaigns like this one, developed with Hauser & Wirth at Bruton to celebrate the year round Sunday Services introduced in 2017.
 Click on the image to see the full poster designed by Rob Thomas.

-Councils, communities and volunteers work closely with Great Western Railway to add value to the line, its stations and its local economies.
-Amongst the many different things we do, joint Task Forces of volunteers from Bristol down to Weymouth come together with railway colleagues to tackle bigger projects at particular stations, such as clearing the banks of vegetation beside the car park at Trowbridge
+Councils, communities and volunteers work together to add value to the line, its stations and its local economies.
+Joint Task Forces of volunteers from Bristol down to Weymouth have come together with railway colleagues to tackle bigger projects at particular stations, such as clearing the banks of vegetation beside the car park at Trowbridge with Network Rail friends contributing their volunteer leave days.

 Many of the stations along the line have gardens created by Station Friends’ groups.
 At Yeovil Pen Mill the front of the station is cared for by students from Lufton College who help with litter picking and learn about planting and gardening including sowing Meadow Mix seeds to attract bees and growing flowers from bulbs in their own special train planter.